-Professor Craig A. Stern is a Professor at Regent University School of Law and the Executive Director of the Center for Global Justice, Human Rights, and the Rule of Law.
+Professor Craig A. Stern is a professor at Regent University School of Law and the director of the Honors Program.
 He began as an adjunct with Regent in 1988, became an Assistant Professor in 1990, an Associate Professor in 1996, and a Professor in 2001.
 Prof. Stern received his J.D. from the University of Virginia School of Law and his B.A. cum laude from Yale University.
 His teaching and research interests include: Human Rights, Federal Courts, Conflict of Laws, Jurisprudence, Legal History, and Criminal Law.
 He has directed the School of Law International Law and Human Rights Summer Program in Strasbourg.

 Prof. Stern was admitted to the bar in Virginia and the District of Columbia.
 From 1978-81 he worked as an Associate Attorney for Fried, Frank, Harris, Shriver & Kampelman.
 From 1980-81 he served as the Assistant Deputy Director of the Legal and Administrative Agencies Group, Office of President-elect Ronald Reagan.
 From 1981-83 he worked as Counsel to the Subcommittee on Separation of Powers, U.S. Senate Committee on the Judiciary.
 From 1983-85 he served as the Associate Editor of Benchmark for the Center for Judicial Studies in Washington, D.C. and Cumberland, Virginia.
 In 1985, he worked as Special Counsel and Director of Publications for the Constitutional Law Center.
 From 1989-90 he was a Special Assistant United States Attorney for the Eastern District of Virginia in Norfolk.

 Prof. Stern has published two monographs and many law review articles.
 Three articles on human rights and the rule of law can be found here: